JRMurr/JRMurr.github.io/data/blog/intermediate-typescript-generics-and-mapped-types.md

 ### Generics in type definitions

-Sometimes you may have a few wrapper types like hold the same types.
+Sometimes you may have a few wrapper types that hold the same types.
 This example is a little contrived, but I've run into this a few times before.

 ```typescript
 type ValidValue = string | number;